fiskaltrust/rollout-doc/technical-operations/troubleshooting/network-troubleshooting.md

 ### DNS

-If the Middleware logged an error saying something along the lines of "(remote) name could not be resolved", that might hint at issues with the DNS resolution on your machine.
-In order to establish a network connection the Middleware needs to be able to resolve hostnames to their IP addresses.
+If the Middleware logged an error saying something like "(remote) name could not be resolved", that might hint at issues with the DNS resolution on your machine.
+This issue is because the Middleware needs to be able to resolve hostnames to their IP addresses to establish a network connection.
 For example, the Middleware needs to be able to resolve all the hostnames mentioned in the chapter [Network Requirements](../middleware/network-requirements.md).

 You can check your system's DNS resolution with the commands [nslookup](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/nslookup) (on Windows) or [dig](https://en.wikipedia.org/wiki/Dig_(command)) (on Unix).
 For example, run one of the following commands to check if your system can resolve `packages.fiskaltrust.cloud` fine.